swang2016/dune-lt/README.md

 ```
 Same as the DuckDB example, this will load the Dune queries specificed in the `.dlt/config.toml` file into Snowflake.

-### See the `explicit_resources_example.py` file to see how the same queries defined in `.dlt/config.toml` can be explicitly defined
+## Manually Defined Resources Example
-The functions in `__init__.py` dynamically generate dlt resources from the queries defined in `.dlt/config.toml`. `explicit_resources_example.py` explicitly defines each of those queries as a dlt resource as an example of how you can manually define dlt resources.
+`manually_defined_resources_example.py` shows how the same queries defined in `.dlt/config.toml` can be manually defined as dlt resources instead of being dynamically generated.

-You can run the `explicit_resources_example.py` file to see the same queries loaded into DuckDB.
+You can run the `manually_defined_resources_example.py` file to see the same queries loaded into DuckDB.

 ## Important Notes